Facts for the media about dementia

 The costs of dementia rise significantly as the condition progresses.
 The annual, per person cost for mild dementia is £28,700 compared to £80,500 for severe dementia, driven by increasing need for more complex social and unpaid care.

-An unacceptable amount of financial burden – 63% of the total costs of dementia - is borne by people living with dementia and their families.
-An individual with dementia spends an average £100,000 on social care over their lifetime.
+The financial impact of dementia is staggering with 63% of the total costs of dementia borne by people living with dementia and their families.

 The cost of social care for people with dementia is set to rise from £17 billion to £41 billion in 2040.